 “Dr. John Marchiando expects a lot from himself and his students.
 The standards and work ethic instilled in me as a member of John’s studio at UNM have allowed me to thrive as a musician in the United States Army.
 John’s consummate musicianship, beautiful sound and meticulous attention to detail will forever influence my playing and teaching.
 John’s passion for his students and the trumpet are truly contagious and are a continuous source of inspiration.”

-–Joseph Gray, 42R Army Bandsman, Maneuver Center for Excellence Band, Fort Benning, GA
+–Joseph Gray, 42R Army Bandsman, Army Materiel Command Band, Huntsville, AL

-Marchiando can be heard on recordings on the Accord, Centaur, Summit and Stemming record labels and has also done projects for National Public Radio and the Public Broadcasting System.
-His most recent recording, Arrows of Time, with the University of New Mexico Wind Symphony, includes works for solo trumpet and band by James Stephenson and Joseph Turrin.
+Marchiando can be heard on recordings on the Accord, Centaur, Summit and Stemming record labels and he has also done projects for National Public Radio and the Public Broadcasting System.
+John’s most recent recording with the Enchantment Brass Quintet, a collection of brass works by New Mexico native, and UNM alumnus, Dr. John Cheetham, is scheduled for release in September of 2017.
+His solo recording, Arrows of Time, with the University of New Mexico Wind Symphony, includes premier recrodings for solo trumpet and band by James Stephenson and Joseph Turrin.
 He has recorded two albums with Tromba Mundi, and has also recorded as a member of Summit Brass.
 As a music producer, John has worked on several ventures for the Summit Records label by the Summit Brass and the University of New Mexico Wind Symphony.

 John received degrees from the University of Michigan (B.M. ’92, M.M. ’95) and completed his Doctor of Musical Arts degree at Arizona State University in 2004.
 His dissertation, The Rafael Méndez Online Library (http://mendezlibrary.asu.edu), is the official website of the Rafael Méndez Library housed at Arizona State.